perrupa/generator-es6-webapp/README.md

 ## Customize

-- Modify `.eslintrc` to change your eslint settings
+- Modify `.eslintrc` to change your eslint setting
 - All other settings can be changed in the Gulpfile

 ## Gulp Commands